 Your PIN (Personal Identification Number) provides extra security so others cannot access your Library account.
 When you register for a new card, your PIN is automatically set as the last 4 digits of your new library card barcode.
 We strongly recommend that you change your PIN as soon as you receive your card.
 You can change your PIN online at My Account.

 Unfortunately, you cannot re-set it yourself online.
 Call any Fort Worth Library location, and with proper identification, staff can re-set it for you.

 When does my card expire?

-Residents’ cards must be renewed every year.
-Property owners’ cards must be renewed every year.
+Residents’ and Property Owners’ cards must be renewed every three years.
 You’ll need to come in person to any Fort Worth Library location to verify your ID and address to renew your card.
 There is no charge to renew your library card.

 If you haven’t used your card in 3 years and you have no outstanding fines or fees, we will remove your record from the system.